Can a landlord require you to have renters insurance? Should you have it regardless?

 Like most homeowners insurance policies, renters insurance covers liability, additional living expenses (ALE) and the cost of repairing and replacing personal possessions.
 The big difference between the two policies is that renters…CLICK TO TWEET

-Renters insurance covers the damage or the loss of the items within an apartment or rental home, like furniture, appliances and electronics.
+Renters insurance covers the damage or the loss of items within an apartment or rental home, like furniture, appliances, and electronics.
 Tenants often have to choose between getting coverage for the replacement cost value of their possessions and the actual cash value of their belongings.
-Replacement cost value renters insurance may be a tad pricier than the alternative, but it allows personal items to be replaced at their current market value.
+Replacement cost value replacement in renters insurance may be a tad pricier than the alternative, but it allows personal items to be reimbursed at their current market value.

-Most renters insurance policies include off-premises coverage, which means that belongings outside of the home are still covered.
-If you have expensive jewelry, furs, collectibles, sports equipment or other costly valuables, consider adding a floater to your policy.
+Most renters’ insurance policies include off-premises coverage, which means that belongings outside the home are still covered.
+If you have expensive jewelry, furs, collectibles, sports equipment, or other costly valuables, consider adding a floater to your policy.
 The easiest way to determine whether you have enough coverage is to create a home inventory video that describes everything you own.

-The liability portion of a renters insurance policy offers protection in the event that a tenant faces a lawsuit.
-It covers court fees and medical expenses in case someone is physically injured in your rented home or apartment.
+The liability portion of a renters insurance policy offers protection if a tenant faces a lawsuit.
+It covers court fees and medical expenses if someone suffers an injury in your rented home or apartment.
 Every policy has a different limit.

 Additional living expenses (ALE) refer to the costs you face if your property is damaged and you have to live somewhere else temporarily.
 It essentially covers the cost of items you would have to pay for while your rental property is being repaired or rebuilt (like hotel bills and restaurant meals).
 There are usually maximum dollar amounts and time limits associated with ALE payment eligibility.

-Look closely at what is and is not covered by a renters policy before you sign up for one.
+Look closely at what is and is not covered by a renters policy before signing up for one.
 You can always talk to an agent and make adjustments to your coverage.

 Can I get discounts on renters insurance?